 Team

-Information about Prof. Haupt and the staff members of the Chair of Statistics and Data Analytics can be found on the team web page.
-Please also visit the team web page for contact details.
+Information about Prof. Haupt and the staff members of the Chair of Statistics and Data Analytics as well as the contact details can be found on the team's web page.

 Teaching